SyedAman/PHP-App/README.md

 - User log-in: Authentication
 - Setting up the home page for Logged-in users and Logging-out
 - Testing Page Security
-- Adding data to the list - User Access Only
+- Adding data to the list - User Access
 - Displaying data in the home page
 - Editing Data
 - Deleting data